Alextopher/mahoney-best/content/robotics/home.md

 3. Control Theory (Math)
 4. FRC Ecosystem

 Generally speaking, this is the order of topics you should focus on.
-I have a competitive advantage in learning about the FRC Ecosystem and Control Theory, those topics take a lot of study and experience to master.
-You have a big reason to learn Java and Abstraction.
-Java shows up in the AP Computer Science exam, is popular in it's own right, and generally speaking learning any programming language at all is a good investment.
-Abstraction is the most important concept in computer science, and just problem solving over-all.
+I have a competitive advantage in learning about the FRC Ecosystem and Control Theory as those topics take a lot of time master.
+It's a simple fact that I've been programming for a long time, and I've been doing FRC for much longer than any student has.

+As a student you have big reasons to learn Java and Abstraction.
+Java shows up in the AP Computer Science exam, is popular in it's own right, and simply learning any programming language at all is a good idea.
+Furthermore Abstraction is the most important concept in computer science and in problem solving in general.

 **You should focus on learning Java and becoming a better programmer**.
 I will focus on bringing you up to speed in Control Theory and will make sure that we have the right tools and equipment to succeed.
 I'm not here to hide anything from you, feel free to make [cheifdelphi](https://www.chiefdelphi.com/) your homepage or read a Control Theory [textbook](https://file.tavsys.net/control/controls-engineering-in-frc.pdf).
 Just know that you don't need to do those things to be successful in FRC.

 Your time is best spent learning skills that will be useful to you later in life.

 ## 4 years of FRC